-The Fellowship’s Founder and President, Rabbi Yechiel Eckstein, recently delivered aid to help thousands of the estimated 10,000 Iraqi Christians who have escaped ISIS and made their way to Jordan.
+The Fellowship’s Founder, Rabbi Yechiel Eckstein, recently delivered aid to help thousands of the estimated 10,000 Iraqi persecuted Christians who have escaped ISIS and made their way to Jordan.
 On this trip he also announced that The Fellowship is spearheading a public campaign appealing to the UNHCR, the global body’s refugee agency based in Geneva, to help save the Iraqi Christians.

 “So many Iraqi Christians have experienced unspeakable pain and trauma at the hands of this barbaric terrorist force,” said Rabbi Eckstein.
 “While many Iraqi Christians are fortunate to have escaped Iraq alive, they remain adrift in Jordan, unable to build a better future.
 We urge the UN to act swiftly by declaring these survivors of ISIS as refugees, in order to extend them critical international aid.”